-(1) This is the word for word Personal Statement of an applicant (who gave us permission to use it) who elevated above a top law school’s medians and was admitted.
+(2) This is the word for word Personal Statement of an applicant who elevated above a top law school’s medians and was admitted.
 Kudos to her and many thanks for letting me share!

 I sit and I play.
 I play until it is too dark to read my music.
 Then comes that indescribable moment, sought by all musicians, when thinking becomes subordinate to instinct.
 The music is no longer just sound, but poetry spoken from within.

 I love to play French horn at dusk.
 Before I begin to play, I imagine the most beautiful conglomeration of sounds and expressions traveling through the air.
 I take a deep breath and immerse myself in the music that I love so much.

 Playing a Strauss concerto or a Beethoven sonata represents, for me, the culmination of countless hours of practice and hard work deciphering fingerings, tempos and pitches.
 In this transcendent moment, though, when I play in the darkness of the room, I think not of the fingerings and the intervals that I need to execute, but rather of the expression and interpretations that make the music mine.
 I play late into the night with nothing on my mind other than trying to make each note I play the most beautiful and sonorous sound.
 I hear the ethereal tone of my horn echoing off the walls and saturating the air.

 There is something intoxicating about dwelling in a single moment in time.
 Hours spent trying to perfect a note that is born in the soul and travels through the air to live no more.
 The endless pursuit of one moment of perfection ultimately not mine to have and to hold.
 My life is spent pursuing these moments.